koljapluemer/obsidian-the-queue/README.md

 We recommend using this feature sparingly, as having all your notes wildly mixed is a lot of the fun.

+You can also exclude folders from showing up in your queue in the `Settings`.
+This may be useful when you have things like a template folder or other collections of notes that make no sense to include in your queue.

 #### Priority

 On any note, you can set `q-priority`.
 The higher the priority is set for a note, the more will it be picked in comparison to notes with a lower priority value.